Demographics of Spain: Languages

+First languages, 2021 official survey

 Educational system

-About 70% of Spain's students in non-university education attend public schools, whereas 79,1% of students in higher education are enrolled at public universities.
+About 70% of Spain's students in non-university education attend public schools; 79.1% of students in higher education are enrolled in public universities.
 The remainder attend private schools or universities, many of which are operated by the Catholic Church.

 Compulsory education begins with primary school or general basic education for ages 6–16.
 It is free in public schools and in many private schools, most of which receive government subsidies.
 Following graduation, students attend either a secondary school offering a general high school diploma or a school of professional study in all fields – law, sciences, humanities, and medicine – and the technical schools offer programs in engineering and architecture.